BY: NADIA ZAIDI

 There is also Dutch Sustainable Fashion Week, which points consumers to different cities in the Netherlands that carry ethical fashion outlets.

-Overall move to becoming greener
+Overall move to become greener